MASAA Maasai Jewelry Business

 The women of the MASAA business design and produce traditional beaded Maasai jewelry.
 TATU Project buys the jewelry directly from the women, providing them with a fair wage agreed upon together, and sells the items locally and internationally.
-All incomes from sales are re-invested in the project, making it fully self-sustaining.
+All incomes from sales are reinvested in the project, making it fully self-sustaining.
 TATU is also training the Maasai women to take over more aspects of the management of the business by teaching them basic literacy, accounting, design, quality improvement, and other business-related topics.
-Furthermore, the groups works as a support system, as we provide seminars about life skills and the women use this platform to bring up other issues they face.
+Furthermore, the group works as a support system, as we provide seminars about life skills and the women use this platform to bring up other issues they face.

 MASAA is managed by Namnyak, project manager from TATU Project, and a coordinator (volunteer).
 Together they meet with the Maasai women weekly to follow up on the project, order jewelry, and provide seminars for the women.

 MASAA will be expanding to more selling points in and around Moshi to reach more tourists and locals who are interested in supporting Maasai communities.
 We would also like to increase the business presence internationally by making connections with fair trade shops so as to reach customers interested in the Maasai culture and handicrafts.

 We would like to begin partnerships with other NGOs interested in buying MASAA items to re-sell for their own fundraising purposes.

 We will continue with the seminars and training, particularly aimed at achieving literacy because 3 of the women are already able to read and write and the rest of the group is very motivated to learn.
 We also intend to improve the quality of the items and create new designs.

 More projects in this program:

 Bikes are used for rental to community members.
 The profits are almost entirely given back to Kazi Na Sala.

 Social business and community health project working to address the lack of knowledge regarding menstruation and increase the resources available to manage it.